SpeeJRodgers2/PortfolioProjects/Google_Advanced_DA_Capstone/Employee_Turnover_Project_README.md

 We see here that longer tenured employees aren't disproportionatley comprised of higher-paid salaries.

+Now, let's check if any specific departments have more employee turnover than others.

+insert plot

+Nothing really stands out in this plot.

-First, I checked the percentage of employees that stayed vs. left since this is dependent statistic that we'll be modeling to predict.
+After using visualizations to get familiar with the data, it's time to make some models to predict the target variable, employees staying or leaving.
+First, I checked the percentage of employees that stayed vs. left because that's the dependent statistic that we'll be trying to predict.
 We see that about 83% of employees stayed while about 17% left.
-Next
+This split is lopsided, but it's still acceptable.
+I tried a logistic regression classification model first, so some columns of data needed to be encoded for the model to work.
+The salary column, containing low, medium, and high, was encoded using the .set_categories() method.
+This way the natural order of the salary column is kept.
+This column is an ordinal categorical column meaning the order of these categories has intrinsic value.
+The rest of the categorical columns could be encoded using the .get_dummies method because they aren't ordinal categorical columns, their order doesn't have instrinsic value.